Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Gobi

 This tent comes with all the goodies on the inside and out.
-The interior comes with a bright LED strip that can be powered by a small USB battery pack, 4 clear pouches that can hold everything you need for the night, it has 2 outer pouches for shoes and whatever else you need that you don’t want to take in the tent, 4 windows so you have a great 360-degree view.
-The one thing I love about this tent the most is the tri-layer fabric that comes standard on the Evo tent.
-Hence the name “tri-layer” there are 3 layers of insulation that’ll keep you warm in the wintertime but won’t get too hot during those warm summer months.
-The fabric is also heat stitched so you don’t have to worry about water getting inside when it’s raining.
-Also to mention the windows also have a bug net on the outside that helps with the bugs but still allows for plenty of airflow when you need it.
+The interior comes with a bright LED strip that can be powered by a small USB battery pack, 4 clear pouches that can hold everything you need for the night, and 2 outer pouches for shoes and whatever else you need that you don’t want to take in the tent, 4 windows so you have a great 360-degree view.
+The one thing I love most about this tent is the tri-layer fabric that comes standard on the Evo tent.
+Hence the name “tri-layer”: there are 3 layers of insulation that’ll keep you warm in the wintertime but won’t make you too hot during those warm summer months.
+The fabric is also heat-stitched, so you don’t have to worry about water getting inside when it’s raining.
+Also, the windows have a bug net on the outside that helps with bugs while still allowing plenty of airflow when you need it.

 11. Darith Duong (@elevationrnr) CVT Mt.
 Hood Single Channel